The Tech Check is a free benefit of the Mr. Appliance® Academy that can help you evaluate a person's work readiness, training needs, and aptitude.

-The questions are drawn from the material taught in the Fundamentals course at the Academy, so the results can give you a good indication of how useful that course would be in filling in any knowledge or skill gaps.
+The questions are drawn from the material taught in the Fundamentals course at the Academy, so the results can give you a good indication of the skill or knowledge gaps that will need to be addressed with training.

 There is also a short section of “Aptitude” questions which tests for the basic math skills required in the Fundamentals course.
 A calculator is required for these.